DawnWalker12/Module2Challenge/README.md

 # Stock-Analysis-Catchup - Module 2 Challenge
 ## Overview of Project
 ### Purpose
-To refactor VBA code to collect stock data for 2017 and 2018 and determine if the stocks are a good investment.
+To refactor VBA Code and Measure Performance

 ### The Data
-Data presented includes the following tables
+Data presented includes an updated workbook and a folder with PNGs of the pop-ups with script run time
-2017 data including the ticker value, the ticker daily volume and the returns 2018 data including the ticker value, the ticker daily volume and the returns

 ### Results
-I attempted to refactor the code
-I created and delivered a .vbs file
+I completed the starter challenge to refactor the code I created and delivered a .vbs file.